Petoi Robot Dog Bittle

 Does the kit include a charger?

-The kit does not include a charger or charging cable.
+The kit does not include a charger but a Micro-USB to USB cable.
 The battery can be charged with regular micro USB chargers.

-Can you tell me more about how your hardware works with Arduino/Raspberry Pi and its supporting modules?
+Can you tell me more about how your quadruped robots work with Arduino/Raspberry Pi and its supporting modules?

 Please check out the hardware section in the FAQ.

-Can you tell me more about the supporting software?
+Can you tell me more about the supporting software to control and program Bittle?

 Please check out the software section in the FAQ.

-Can you tell me the differences between your robot dog and cat?
+Can you tell me the differences between your quadruped robot dog and cat?

 How much weight can Bittle carry?